coolpi-george/Docs/cp1b/TM-CP1B.md

         <div align=center>  <img src=".\image\image-2.png" width=50%></div>

-    -   The machine with the device name coolpi in the scanning results corresponds to the DHCP address of the machine.
+    -   The machine with the device name cp1b in the scanning results corresponds to the DHCP address of the machine.

 - Login device<br>
     -   Enter the following link in the browser to enter the login interface:<br>